akshaymulik/ajdbc/README.md

 # ajdbc
-Reads Serial input from Arduino with RFID reader and Stores the UID to MySql Database.
+Reads Serial input from Arduino with RFID reader(Dbx.java) and Stores the UID to MySql Database(ajdbc.java).